HannahEbb/HannahEbb/README.md

 ### Here's some info about me:

 - 🔭 I played a little with **C++** and **R** at University - Biochemical Engineering / Bioinformatics (UFPR - BR / FU Berlin - GE)
+- 👩🏻‍💻 I went through a career transition to become a full stack web developer (currently developing a full stack hybrid app with React Native for a fintech)
-- 💪🏽 Currently working with digital marketing (the whole package of copywriting, video editing, paid traffic, custumer relationship  ... a true "one woman band" show)
+- 💪🏽 used to work with digital marketing (the whole package of copywriting, video editing, paid traffic, custumer relationship  ... a true "one woman band" show)
-- 👩🏻‍💻 In career transition to become a full stack web developer - Driven Education Bootcamp
-- 📚 Currently learning **javascript, CSS, React**
 - 👯 I’d love to collaborate on projects that envolve technology accessibility
 - 🤔 Looking for help with finding good content on blockchain technology
 - 🗣️ Fluent in 4 languages: